The Beginning

 just a few years before the Nazis invaded,

-silk of Krishna
+paintings on silk of Krishna

 dancing with the circles of gopis